GatsbyCentral/gatsbycentral.com/gatsby/content/posts/comparing-gatsby-and-jekyll.md

 > **tl;dr** - Gatsby builds much faster sites.
 Gatsby supports dynamic sources easier.
 Jekyll is for blogging, and has lots of themes.

-Disclaimer, I know a lot more about Gatsby than about Jekyll.
+**Disclaimer**: I know a lot more about Gatsby than about Jekyll.
 Please feel free to point out any errors in the comments below and we'll update this article.

 ## What is Jekyll?

-Jekyll is a static site generator, focused on creating blogs.
+[Jekyll](https://jekyllrb.com/) is a static site generator, focused on creating blogs.
 Posts and pages are first class citizens.
 Your content lives in Markdown on disk.
 It's been around for a decade, and it's the backbone of GitHub's pages feature.
 It was also created by GitHub's cofounder.
 It's a simple, secure, and performant alternative to traditional blogging platforms.

 ## What is Gatsby?